 Thermo- and optically-stimulated luminescence (TL and OSL) have been known and practically used in dosimetry for a long time.
-TL materials have been used in personnel, environmental and clinical dosimetry for many years.
-Key issues to consider when selecting a radiation dosimeter are: What is the application?
-What are the anticipated radiation fields?
-What are the anticipated dose levels?
-The main groups for dosimetric materials studied are fluorides (LiF:Mg,Ti; LiF:Mg, Cu,P; CaF2:Mn; CaF2:Dy), sulphates (CaSO4:Mn; CaSO4:Dy: CaSO4:Tm), borates (Li2B4O7:Mn; Li2B4O7:Cu), oxides (Al2O3:C; Al2O3:Mg,Y; BeO, MgO) and others.
-Among the prospective materials for the new clinical dosimetry and space exploration areas the nanopowdered materials and optical fibres with different dopants are being studied [12, 13].
-At present, standard commercially available dosimeters are used for the needs of most radiation fields (among them the highest-sensitive are LiF:Mg,Cu,P (TL) and Al2O3:C (OSL)), but in some areas like 2D-dosis mapping for medical needs, temperature sensing, UV dosimetry [1,2] there is still a demand for new materials with tailored properties.
+At present, standard commercially available dosimeters are used for the needs of most radiation fields (among them the highest-sensitive are LiF:Mg,Cu,P (TL) and Al2O3:C (OSL)), but in some areas like 2D-dosis mapping, temperature sensing, UV dosimetry [1,2] there is still a demand for new materials with tailored properties.
 Two-dimensional dose mapping in medical dosimetry at present is done with use of TL, though OSL could be a better choice.
 Some OSL systems described had demonstrated disadvantages, e.g., Al2O3:C has too long luminescence lifetime.
-In 2D and 3D dosimetry, the main challenge is development of dosimetric OSL materials with fast luminescence lifetimes (much less than 1 μ s), to allow the fast readout of films using laserscanning techniques such as those used in computed radiography.
 TL for temperature sensing needs material with multiple TL peaks that are light-insensitive.
 The only material with such properties known at present is LiF:Mg,Ti, however, its complex defect structure makes it dependent on the entire temperature history.
 UV radiation dosimetry is an actual issue: exposure to solar ultraviolet radiation is considered a risk to public health, however, there are still no adequately effective UV dosimeter materials.
 Usually Al2O3:C (TLD-500) is used for UV dose detection, and recently CaSO4:Dy (TLD-900) was tested for this purpose and shows some prospective UV dosimeter features, however, it has high fading rate.
 Also the traditional areas of TL and OSL dosimetry would benefit from introduction of new materials with enhanced properties.
 One of the most important and still actual aspects of TL and OSL application is basic research of materials [4], which together with photoluminescence (PL), radioluminescence (RL) and photoluminescence excitation (PLE) studies allows effective revealing of luminescence mechanisms in many fundamental problems.